InvoicePlane/InvoicePlane/CONTRIBUTING.md

 4. Submit the pull request, reference the issue ID in the title and add a meaningful description.

 Please ask questions related to this process if you are unclear.
+Asking before doing anything may save you and us time.

 ---

+## Tools for development
+We received some licenses for commercial development tools you can use if you want.
+Please contact use at mail@invoiceplane.com to get the license / access as we can't publish them here.

+* JetBrains PhpStorm (PHP IDE)
+* Mailtrap.io eMail Testing Solution

+---

-*Please notice: The name 'InvoicePlane' and the InvoicePlane logo are both copyright by Kovah.de and InvoicePlane.com and their usage is restricted!
-For more information visit invoiceplane.com/license-copyright*
+> _The name 'InvoicePlane' and the InvoicePlane logo are both copyright by Kovah.de and InvoicePlane.com and their usage is restricted!
+For more information visit invoiceplane.com/license-copyright_